KyserClark/CISSP/Frameworks.md

 Department of Defense Architecture Framework (DoDAF); an architecture that has to span many different complex government agencies to allow for interoperability and proper hierarchical communication channels.

 ### SABSA
-Sherwood Applied Business Security Architecture (SABSA); a layered framework, with its first layer describing the business context within which the security architecture must exist.
-Each layer of the framework decreases in abstraction and increases in detail, so it builds upon the others and moves from policy to practical implementation of technology and solutions.
-The idea is to provide a chain of traceability through the contextual, conceptual, logical, physical, component, and operational levels.
+Sherwood Applied Business Security Architecture (SABSA); a layered framework that provides a chain of traceability through the contextual, conceptual, logical, physical, component, and operational levels.

 **********************************************************************
 ## Other